oab224/oab224/README.md

 - I’m currently learning **Reactjs, tailwind and advanced .NET**

-- All of my projects are available at [github.com/oab224](github.com/oab224)

-- I regularly write articles on [linkedin.com/in/baobuii](linkedin.com/in/baobuii)

 - Ask me about **.NET, C++, C#, Python...**

 - How to reach me **blingroajz@gmail.com**